isayahc/Electro-clean/README.md

 ### Charging

-$\mathcal{B}$ can be charged using an [electrostatic generator](https://en.wikipedia.org/wiki/Electrostatic_generator) such as a [Van de Graaff generator](https://en.wikipedia.org/wiki/Van_de_Graaff_generator), which uses a moving belt to accumulate electric charge on a hollow metal globe on top of an insulated column, creating very high electric potentials.
+Based on a demostration in [This Video](https://www.youtube.com/watch?v=hoswNJZqUX0).$\mathcal{B}$ can be charged using an [electrostatic generator](https://en.wikipedia.org/wiki/Electrostatic_generator) such as a [Van de Graaff generator](https://en.wikipedia.org/wiki/Van_de_Graaff_generator), which uses a moving belt to accumulate electric charge on a hollow metal globe on top of an insulated column, creating very high electric potentials.
 The charged $b_i$ units will attract particles with lesser charges based on Coulomb's law, which states that like charges repel and opposite charges attract.

 ## Potential Applications